Victorian Vibe & Foot Friendly

 Another historic district on Amelia Island is Old Town Fernandina, located about a mile north of the downtown historic district (off North 14th Street).
 Old Town’s Fernandina Plaza is also an outstanding spot to watch the sunset over the Amelia River, with its elevated setting on a high bluff above the Intracoastal Waterway.

 The most well-known historic home located in Old Town at the Fernandina Plaza, pictured above, is the Captain’s House.
-Impossible to miss when passing through Old Town, this lovely home features a high tower and gabled dormers.
-Besides being admired for its wonderful architecture, it has earned other notoriety.
+This lovely home with a high tower and gabled dormers is impossible to miss when passing through Old Town.
+Besides being admired for its wonderful architecture, this home has earned other notoriety.
 Built in 1888 by harbor pilot, James Bell, 100 years later, in 1988, the home became a movie set.

 Pippi Longstocking House